-constructed in \cite{quiltfloer}; \item composition and identities are defined by counting holomorphic quilts with strip-like ends and Lagrangian boundary and seam conditions as in \cite{Ainfty}. \end{enumerate} Note that we dropped the gradings included in the definition of the Fukaya category in \cite{Ainfty}. \item {\rm (Functors for Lagrangian correspondences)} Let $M_0,M_1$ be $\tau$-admissible symplectic manifolds.
-For any compact, oriented, simply-connected spin correspondence $L_{01} \subset M_0^- \times M_1$ the functor
+constructed in \cite{quiltfloer}; \item composition and identities are defined by counting holomorphic quilts with strip-like ends and Lagrangian boundary and seam conditions as in \cite{Ainfty}. \end{enumerate} \item {\rm (Functors for Lagrangian correspondences)} Let $M_0,M_1$ be $\tau$-admissible symplectic manifolds.
+For any compact, oriented, simply-connected relatively-spin graded correspondence $L_{01} \subset M_0^- \times M_1$ the functor

 is defined on objects by

 On morphisms and at the level of cohomology $\Phi(L_{01})$ is defined by counting holomorphic quilts of the form in Figure \ref{morphism}. \end{enumerate} \end{definition}

 \begin{remark} The composition result on quilted Floer homology generalizes to the categorical setting as follows \cite{ww:isom}: Suppose that $L_{01}$ and $L_{12}$ are Lagrangian correspondences as above such that $L_{01} \circ L_{12}$ is smooth and embedded into $M_0^- \times M_2$, and simply-connected with spin structure induced from that of $L_{01},L_{12}$ and $M_1$.
 Then $\Phi(L_{12}) \circ \Phi(L_{01})$ is homotopic to $\Phi(L_{01} \circ L_{12})$.
 Note that the convention for composition of functors (first functor on the right) is opposite to the convention for composition of correspondences (first correspondence on the left). \end{remark}